Joint distribution of primes in multiple short intervals: Introduction

 with the covariance matrix

 \end{corollary}

-In particular, it may come as a surprise that primes in two neighboring intervals are aware of and avoid each other.
-More generally, we show that the weighted count of primes in multiple disjoint short intervals has a multivariate Gaussian (logarithmic) limiting distribution with weak negative correlation under RH and LI (see Theorem \ref{thm:clt} or Theorem \ref{cor:compare}).
+In particular, primes in two neighboring intervals are aware of and avoid each other.
+More generally, we show that the weighted count of primes in multiple disjoint short intervals has an asymptotically multivariate Gaussian distribution (in logarithmic scale), with weak negative correlations, under RH and LI (see Theorem \ref{thm:clt} or Theorem \ref{cor:compare}).

 \begin{remark} To derive Corollary \ref{thm:neighbour} from Theorem \ref{thm:clt}, one can simply adapt the proof of Corollary \ref{cor:negcorr} (see Section \ref{sec:pfofcor} for more details). \end{remark}